Property handover checklist for buyers in Dubai

 Documents and Payments

 In Dubai, most developers will notify you that your property is “ready for handover.”
-That sounds great on paper, but sometimes “ready” means the walls are up, but the air conditioning doesn't work, or the balcony door doesn't close.
+That sounds great on paper, but sometimes “ready” means the walls are up while the air conditioning isn't working or the balcony door won't close.

 Here’s what you need in hand before the handover day arrives:

-Final Payment Receipt: If you are buying directly from a developer, you will usually need to clear all pending payments, like service charges and any last milestone payment.
-If you have cleared all the payments, keep the receipts with you.
+Final Payment Receipt: If you are buying directly from a developer, you will usually need to clear all outstanding payments, such as service charges and any final milestone payment.
+If you have paid in full, keep the receipts with you.

 Oqood Certificate (for off-plan): This document proves that your name is registered as the buyer in the interim registry before the title deed is issued.